 Babies who are diagnosed with neonatal hydrocephalus often suffer an array of complications.
-Hydrocephalus baby is permanent brain damage that continues to impact the health and well-being of children well into adulthood.
+Hydrocephalus is permanent brain damage that continues to impact the health and well-being of children well into adulthood.
 Some of the ways this condition impacts the lives of victims include causing:

 - Learning disabilities